 Don’t you just want to stand up a applaud?

-You have satisfied customers, don’t you?
+Similarly, you have satisfied customers, don’t you?
 Tell their stories.
 You don’t have to use their names.
-Even if you’re just starting out, use fictional or hypothetical situations.
+Furthermore, even if you’re just starting out, use fictional or hypothetical situations.
 No one needs to know that it’s not true.
 Or even a compilation of several clients.
+Showcase your experience and expertise.

 The First 15 Seconds